 However, the vast majority of these photos are protected by copyright and I strive to respect the copyright.
 This should comply with the Bern Convention.

-Gentlemen’s agreements with some popular websites allow me to reproduce their photos on our site as long as the author’s name and site are clearly stated and respected.
+Gentlemen’s agreements with some popular websites allow me to reproduce their photos on my website as long as the author’s name and the contributing website are clearly stated and respected.

 Regarding my photos (only the ones with the copyright ‘B3A – Ronan Hubert’, they can be used and/or reproduced without prior permission only if the following conditions are met: